VoxelPrismatic/prizm/README.md

 # Priz AI
 My first ever bot!
-Priz AI
+Prizm ;]
+> This repo is not updated very often, only big changes such as completely new code will be pushed weekly

 ## INSTALL
 `pip install -Ur requirements.txt`